-Researchers in the Center for Injury Research and Policy work on multi-disciplinary teams to investigate several factors related to sports-related concussion including laws, policies, and behavioral health.
+Researchers in the Center for Injury Research and Policy work on multi-disciplinary teams to investigate several factors related to sports-related concussion including concussion legislation, recovery from concussion, and concussion education and awareness.
 Sports are invaluable to children’s development.
 We encourage youth to participate in sports.
 We encourage policymakers and sports officials to follow and enforce rules and policies set in place to keep our athletes safer.

-Dr. Ginger Yang completed a Robert Wood Johnson Foundation funded project in which her team evaluated the impact of state TBI laws on the rate of new and recurrent concussions among a nationally representative sample of high school athletes.
+Dr. Ginger Yang completed a Robert Wood Johnson Foundation funded project in which her team evaluated the impact of state traumatic brain injury (TBI) laws on the rate of new and recurrent concussions among a nationally representative sample of high school athletes, and analyzed policy implementation at the school level.
 This project found:

 - Significantly increased trends in new and recurrent concussion reporting rates.
 These increases were observed from pre-law, through immediate-post-law, and into the post-law period.

 - Approximately two and a half years after the laws went into effect, the recurrent concussion rate showed a significant decline.

 - All participating high schools developed concussion policies to guide the implementation of their respective state's youth TBI law.

 - The language used in school concussion policies varied largely regarding policy enforcement (strictness of language indicated in the policy), policy description (details provided on the definition of the policy requirements), and policy implementation specifications (specific steps for implementing the policy requirements).